Grindstone (video game): Release

-Grindstone was released as a launch title for Apple Arcade on iOS and MacOS on September 16, 2019.
+Grindstone was released as a launch title for Apple Arcade on iOS, macOS, and tvOS on September 19, 2019.
 A Nintendo Switch port was released later on December 15, 2020.
 Alongside the Switch version, a physical edition was made available through Iam8bit.
-A Microsoft Windows version released on May 20, 2021 on the Epic Games Store., with upcoming release on Steam on 20 June 2022.
+A Microsoft Windows version released on May 20, 2021 via Epic Games Store, and on Steam on June 20, 2022.
+The game was made available for PlayStation 4, PlayStation 5, and Xbox Series X/S on May 3, 2023.

 Reception

 Grindstone received positive reviews from critics, who praised the game for its color-matching puzzles and mechanics.
 The game has "Generally favorable reviews" on Metacritic.
 Nathan Reinauer of TouchArcade enjoyed the lack of in-app purchases and the cartoon-like visuals.
 Writing for Destructoid, Jordan Devore praised the gameplay as being easy to pick up and play, but disliked the length of the game, feeling that many of the stages felt like padding.

-Grindstone was nominated for Best Mobile Game at The Game Awards 2019.
+Grindstone was nominated for Best Mobile Game at The Game Awards 2019, as well as Portable Game of the Year at the 23rd Annual D.I.C.E.
+Awards.
 The game also won Best Mobile Game in Edge magazine's 2019 Game of The Year awards.